MyTurnyet/spftware-as-craft-blog/content/posts/compound-interest.md

 The trap is that claiming exception status lets you avoid the uncomfortable acknowledgment that you have a choice.
 As long as you believe you're in genuine crisis mode, you can tell yourself that cutting corners is forced upon you.
-But if you're in perpetual false urgency—and most of you are—then you're choosing this.
+But if you're in perpetual false urgency (_and most of you are_) then you're choosing this.
 Every day, you're choosing to pay compound interest instead of building compound growth.

 ## What This Really Means